Media in Hamilton, Ontario: Radio

 Most of Toronto's radio stations also cover Hamilton.

-To see a list of defunct radio stations in Hamilton, see Canadian Communications Foundation.
+Defunct Radio Stations

 Television

 Hamilton is part of the Toronto television market and receives most broadcast television from Toronto.
 CHCH is the only television whose studios and operations are based out of Hamilton, and provides local programming.
 CITS is an owned & operated of the Yes TV system, but does not air any local programming, and is based out of neighboring Burlington.
 CBC Television (CBLT-DT), City (CITY-DT), Radio-Canada Télé (CBLFT-DT) and TVOntario (CICA-DT) are received directly from the networks' Toronto transmitters on the CN Tower.
 CBC once had an affiliate in Hamilton, as CHCH was affiliated with the network from its sign on in 1954, until 1961.
 Global can be received from CIII-DT's Broadcast relay station in Paris, or the station's Toronto transmitter on the CN Tower; CTV service may be received either from CFTO-DT (Toronto) or CKCO-DT (Kitchener), with both stations available on most local cable systems.
 CTV Two is provided over-the-air by a local rebroadcaster, due to the distance of the CKVR-DT main transmitter in Barrie from Hamilton.

 Television stations based in Hamilton include:

 In addition, many of the Buffalo, New York TV stations reach Hamilton over the air and some are carried on local cable.

 Cable service in Hamilton is divided up between two different cable companies: Cogeco and Rogers Cable (the former third independent company, Source Cable, is now a Rogers subsidiary).
 Each system holds a monopoly in a specific part of Hamilton.